tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 At a high level, a `bdqffdq:DataQualityReport` containing `bdqffdq:Responses` from (specific, `bdqtest:`) `bdqffdq:MultiRecord` `bdqffdq:Measures` that reported COMPLIANT results could produce a DQV `dqv:QualityCertificate` related to a `bdqffdq:DataResource` modeled as a `dcat:Dataset` through a `dqv:QualityAnnotation` that also asserts that the `dcat:Dataset` `dcterms:conformsTo` a `dcterms:Standard` modeling a `bdqffdq:UseCase`.

 At a lower level, `bdqffdq:MultiRecord` `bdqffdq:Measures` that produce numeric results could be modeled as a DQV quality metric (`dqv:Metric`).
-A `bdqffdq:MeasureResponse` resulting from such a `bdqffdq:MultiRecord` `bdqffdq:Measure` could be modeled as a `dqv:QualityMeasurement`.
+A `bdqffdq:MeasurementResponse` resulting from such a `bdqffdq:MultiRecord` `bdqffdq:Measure` could be modeled as a `dqv:QualityMeasurement`.

 As the definition of `dqv:Metric` includes the phrase "a value in a given unit", it is not clear whether `bdqffdq:Validation` and `bdqffdq:Issue` Tests that produce categorical results, or `bdqffdq:Amendment` Tests that propose changes to data, can be modeled as DQV `dqv:Metric`.